 Restricted cash is the reserve amount for the project fund required by the bond agreement; see Note 9 - Debt.
-Certain proceeds of the serial bonds (see Note 9 - Debt) held by trustees are limited as to use in accordance with the requirements of the trust agreements.
+Certain proceeds of the serial bonds held by trustees are limited as to use in accordance with the requirements of the trust agreements.
 The project fund balance has been used as specified in the bond agreement.
-The restricted cash also includes a reserve amount for LLUH-SB required by the debt agreement; see Note 9 - Debt.
+The restricted cash also included a reserve amount for LLUH-SB required by the debt agreement.
+As of June 30, 2022, the balance was \$300 thousand.

-Accounts Receivable, net
+Accounts Receivable

 Accounts receivable includes tuition receivable, nonstudent receivables (employee education notes, mortgage loans), and third-party receivables.
 Receivables are recognized only to the extent that the University has an unconditional right to consideration to which it is entitled in exchange for goods and services to students, nonstudents, and third parties.
 Such receivables are stated at the amount management expects to collect from outstanding balances on accounts.
 Collectability of accounts receivable is assessed periodically for changes in facts and circumstances.
-The allowance for doubtful accounts amounted to \$4.7 million and \$4.8 million at June 30, 2022 and 2021, respectively.
+The allowance for doubtful accounts amounted to \$5.4 million and \$4.7 million at June 30, 2023 and 2022, respectively.